 The Division's quality management strategy includes multiple real-time methods of feedback and information gathering in addition to periodic inspection processes.
-Individuals(program participants) and community members are in active roles.
+Individuals (program participants) and community members are in active roles.
 The system utilizes quality improvement processes such as data analysis, tracking, and trending.
 Data bases are in place for gathering information and subsequent analysis and trending.

-In addition to the statewide quality management functions completed by the Division of Developmental Disabilities (DD), there are functions completed by the Department of Mental Health and other state agencies including Department of Social Services/MO HealthNet Division, the Medicaid administrative agency.
+In addition to the statewide quality management functions completed by the Division of DD, there are functions completed by the DMH and other state agencies including the DSS/MHD, the Medicaid administrative agency.
 Each quality management function has its own guidelines, designated implementation staff, and process of identification, communication, and remediation.
 This allows for timely evaluation of information and development of an appropriate action plan for the individual issue(s) identified.
 Systems improvement efforts are based upon the consolidation and analysis of data from all functions, as well as other information.

 The following are the identified quality functions performed by the Division of DD.